ZoeWijnendaele/moodtracker/README.md

 - **Connect with Professionals:**
   The app should provide users with options to connect with nearby healthcare professionals if needed.

-- **Groundbreaking Research:**
-  User data can be utilized for groundbreakin

 ### Non-functional Requirements:

 - **Security:**